WAAESD Bylaws (2023) [PDF]

 All officers and other designees of the WDA are responsible for maintaining and then passing on to their successors complete sets of official documents of a continuing directive nature.

-The Executive Committee shall be composed of the Chair, Chair-Elect, Past-Chair (Senior Member of ESCOP), Secretary, Treasurer, and two members at-large.
-The terms of the two at-large members shall be one (1) year.
-They may succeed themselves for one additional one-year term.
+The Executive Committee shall be composed of the Chair, Chair-Elect, Past-Chair (Senior Member of the agInnovation Executive Committee), Secretary, Treasurer, and two members at-large.
+See Article IV, Section I for terms.

 Article VII – Committees and Designees